 When our son made his first trip to Paris in 2008, he wryly observed that the city seems to be founded on the notion to stop, have a drink, and talk with someone every 50-100 feet.
-Café culture has been built into centuries of French history.
+Café culture is built into centuries of French history.
 Within almost any radius of where you stop walking in this city, a sit-down-and-take-a-break opportunity presents itself.
 Locals always have a favorite café in their neighborhood or “quartier”.
 Here, you take a load off your feet, eat, drink, talk, muse, or hang out.
-It’s also the best entertainment around.
+It’s easily some of the best entertainment around.

-When I told a French neighbor in our apartment building about my favorite ritual at a café on our market street, she simply nodded and said I had established my “poste d’observation”.
+When I told a French neighbor in our apartment building about my ritual at a favorite café on our market street, she nodded and said I had established my “poste d’observation”.
 Now that’s what I tell my husband when he calls wondering where I am.
-I’m involved in an activity of great importance–assessing the cast of characters on any given day.
-Sometimes, he hurries to join me.
+I’m involved in an activity of great importance–assessing the cast of characters who walk by my table.
+Sometimes he hurries to join me.

 Of course, there are market streets all over Paris—open markets, covered markets, farmers’ markets, daily markets, bi-weekly markets, organic markets.
 The most important is the one nearest to where you live.

-I often venture to market street in late afternoon to find what looks delicious for our evening meal.
-If, by chance, there is an empty table at my “poste”, I take it as a sign that I must sit down for a moment or two.
-In warm weather seasons, I count 11 businesses with sidewalk tables on this narrow street.
-For my musing and entertainment, I have pledged allegiance to only one.
+I venture to our market street in late afternoon to find something delicious for the evening meal.
+If, by chance, there is an empty table at my café, I take it as a sign that I must sit down for a moment or two.
+In the season of warm weather, I count 11 businesses with sidewalk tables on this narrow street.
+For my musing and entertainment, I have pledged allegiance to only this one.
 It’s on the corner where all the action begins.

 Butchers, bakers, patisseries, florists, cheese purveyors, books, jewelry, fruit and vegetable vendors, grocery stores, crepes, caviar, oysters, homemade pizza and pasta, middle eastern food, cafés and restaurants, coffee, tea and chocolate, wine, champagne and liquor, Italian and Greek delicatessens, candles, household decorations, a pharmacy and a dry cleaner.

-Before opening my wallet for the day’s necessities, I settle into an empty chair.
+Before opening my wallet for the day’s necessities, I settle into an empty chair at my “poste”.
 Greetings are exchanged with the server.
 I order a glass of wine.
 This varies by the season or time of day.
 On a warm day, Côtes de Provence rosé is standard.
 In cooler temperatures, a glass of Bordeaux feels cozier under the overhead heaters.
 Every beverage comes with a savory nibble on the side.
-Something salty and always slightly stale.
+Something salty and slightly stale.
 Homemade potato chips are the standard limp offerings.
-Sometimes a tiny glass of pretzels fills in.
+Sometimes a tiny glass of pretzels.
 It’s what I expect and is always perfect.

-Best times to be positioned at “the poste” are late afternoon or early evening.
-Sunday morning is perhaps the most perfect day of the week to make important observations.
+Best times to be positioned at the “observation post” are late afternoon or early evening.
+Sunday morning is a perfect time to make important observations.
 The parade is constant.
 It requires full attention.
 And never disappoints.

 Sometimes I’m absorbed by the range of footwear–spiky heels, stylish boots, flip-flops, sandals, platform shoes, sneakers, orthopaedic shoes, even chic Italian shoes on a man with crutches.

-Shoppers use rolling carts called “chariots” to hold heavy purchases.
+Shoppers use rolling carts called “chariots” to hold and carry heavy purchases.
 They carry armfuls of baguettes.

 The sweetest sights drifting by are small children and dogs, completely at home in the hubbub.